Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 So, should you focus exclusively on lists?

 Allow me to explain.

-True, there are YouTubers making a fortune from creating only list-based videos.
+True, there are Youtubers making a fortune from creating only list-based videos.
 And yes, there are sites that attract millions of page views, who rely very heavily on list-based content.
 The business model behind both of these examples is primarily advertising.
-If your business sells ads, keep churning out the lists.
+If your business sells ads based on open rates, keep churning out the lists.